ndawe/reveal.js/slides.md

    - Create RooDataSets from NumPy arrays.

 ##How can I contribute?

-* Using Git for source code management.
-See next presentation.
+* We Use Git!
-* Development is community-driven; made easy by all of Github's "social coding" features.
+* Development is community-driven.
-* Cost of submitting issues (bug reports) is low.
-* Cost of contibuting is low; anyone can fork the repository and later submit a pull request.
-Git is much better here than Subversion.
 * Contributions are reviewed by peers before merging into the main branch.
-* No politics.
-Just a circle of "trusted" developers who have the ability to merge commits into the main branch after they have been reviewed.
 * All new code is automatically tested against our test suite, that must pass.
-  Code that introduces new functionality should bring new unit tests with it;
-  untested code is bad code.
-* We use Travis CI (https://travis-ci.org/) to perform continuous integration of all contributions.
+* We use [Travis CI](https://travis-ci.org/) to perform continuous integration of all contributions.